Bobbo117/Cellular-IoT-Monitor/README.md

 ## How It Works

 This is accomplished by using an inexpensive IoT SIM <br>
-card along with commonly available components to gain access to the cloud via a cellular connection.
+card along with commonly available components to <br>
+gain access to the cloud via a cellular connection.

 In its simplest form, the HUB can operate as a <br>